 Aviation brings people together like no other means of transport, but its impacts are also divisive.
 That will continue for as long as aviation is a major contributor to human-made climate change.
-While airports, airlines and aviation are impossible to separate when it comes to emissions, how they respond to climate change involves different challenges, timescales and regulations - for example, greenfield sites must be in compliance with the Indian Green Building Council.
+While airports, airlines and aviation are impossible to separate when it comes to emissions, how they respond to climate change involves different challenges, timescales and regulations such as complying with CAAS regulations and achieving the latest Green Mark certification.